-Volunteers help young people gain their provisional licence (their "P"s) by being available for supervised driving in HYPA vehicles so that young people can reach the supervised driving hours obligation, necessary to attain their licence.
+Volunteers help young people to complete the 75 hours required to gain their provisional licence (their "P"s) by being available for supervised driving sessions in HYPA vehicles.

 Before commencing the Geared2Drive program, volunteers are required to undergo driving lessons with a professional instructor who provides training on driving safety and road rules, and also offers insight and advice on how to guide the young drivers.